HOME-LIFE NUTRITION

 You only need a small number of seeds to grow fresh produce for use daily in your cooking and dishes.

-So what are the best seeds for sprouting, and how do you grow sprouting seeds at home?
+So what are the best seeds for sprouting, and how do you grow sprouts at home?
 Let's dive in!

 Growing sprouts is easy when you follow the instructions, and once you've done it a few times, you will become an expert!